Integrations/Amazon Bedrock

 How is Veto different from Bedrock Guardrails?

-Bedrock Guardrails filter content: they block harmful prompts, detect PII, and apply topic filters.
-Veto controls actions: it evaluates tool call arguments against business policies.
+Bedrock Guardrails filter content with prompt, PII, and topic controls.
+Veto controls actions: it evaluates tool-call arguments against business policies.
 Use Bedrock Guardrails for content safety and Veto for tool authorization.
 They complement each other.

-No. IAM controls infrastructure access (which services Lambda can call).
+No. AWS access controls handle infrastructure access (which services Lambda can call).
 Veto controls business logic (should this specific $50K transfer execute).
 You need both.
-IAM is your security perimeter.
-Veto is your authorization logic inside that perimeter.
+Access controls are your security perimeter.
+Veto is your decision logic inside that perimeter.

 How do I deploy Veto in a Lambda function?

 Add veto to your Lambda layer or requirements.txt.
 The SDK initializes lazily on first invocation.
 Set VETO_API_KEY as a Lambda environment variable (encrypted via KMS).
-Cold start adds ~50ms.
-Warm invocations add sub-millisecond overhead for local policy evaluation.
+Cold start depends on Lambda package size.
+Warm invocations stay in-process before dispatch.

 Does Veto work with Bedrock's return-of-control mode?

 Yes.
-Return-of-control is the cleanest integration point.
-The agent returns tool call requests to your application, you run Veto authorization, execute if allowed, and send results back.
-No Lambda required.
+Return-of-control gives your application the tool-call boundary: the agent returns requests, you run Veto guardrails, execute if allowed, and send results back.

 Can I use Veto with Bedrock AgentCore?

 Yes.
 AgentCore provides infrastructure for running agents (compute, networking, observability).
 Veto operates inside your tool handlers regardless of the hosting infrastructure.
-Whether your tools run in Lambda, ECS, or AgentCore's managed compute, Veto authorization works the same way.
+Whether your tools run in Lambda, ECS, or AgentCore's managed compute, Veto guardrails work the same way.

 Related integrations